Fully probabilistic deep models for forward and inverse problems in parametric PDEs

-\looseness=-1 Our goal in this paper is to solve the forward and inverse problems simultaneously, while at the same time building an interpretable latent space of PDE parameters and providing uncertainty quantification.
-To achieve this, we develop a probabilistic formulation and uniquely blend techniques from numerical solution of PDEs (specifically, \gls*{FEM}), deep learning, and probabilistic ML.
-Notably, the training of the method is free from the costly forward solve operations, in other words, we do not need to generate PDE solutions to act as training data.
-To summarize, we develop a method that (i) simultaneously learns deep probabilistic \texttt{parameter-to-solution} (forward) and \texttt{solution-to-parameter}/\texttt{observation-to-parameter} (inverse) maps, (ii) is free from PDE (\gls*{FEM}) forward numerical solve operations, (iii) uses Bayesian view of regularizing the inverse problem to address their inherent ill-posedness, and (iv) enables us to incorporate various neural networks (NNs) tailored for parametric PDEs (such as \gls*{PINN}s \cite{raissi2019physics}, neural operators \cite{li2020fourier, lu2021learning, anandkumar2020neural, kovachki2021neural}) into a coherent probabilistic framework.
-We demonstrate this last point by showing that we can embed a \gls*{PINN} network into our variational family; thus our framework allows for any architecture to be converted into a probabilistic method.
-Our trained model allows for real-time solution of forward and inverse problems, which is relevant to digital twins, \emph{e.g.}, in engineering design and structural health monitoring.
+To summarize, we propose a method that (i) simultaneously learns deep probabilistic \texttt{parameter-to-solution} (forward) and \texttt{solution-to-parameter}/\texttt{observation-to-parameter} (inverse) maps, (ii) is free from PDE forward numerical solve operations, (iii) uses the Bayesian view ~\cite{stuart_2010} of regularizing the inverse problem to address their inherent ill-posedness while calibrating model uncertainty in the forward direction, and (iv) allows for the incorporation of various neural networks (NNs) tailored to parametric PDEs (such as \gls*{PINN}s \cite{raissi2019physics}, neural operators \cite{li2020fourier, lu2021learning, anandkumar2020neural, kovachki2023neural}) into a coherent probabilistic framework.
+We demonstrate this last point by showing that we can embed a \gls*{PINN} network into our variational family; thus our framework also allows for any architecture to be converted into a probabilistic method.